 Made possible by the Henry Luce Foundation, the small grants program supports the continued professional development of workshop alumni, facilitates networking, and encourages collaboration with scholars and institutions across East and Southeast Asia.

-The next deadline for Alumni Grants will be September 29, 2019.
+The deadline to apply for Alumni Grants is October 15, 2021.
 See the Call for Applications for application guidelines and detailed information on the grants offered in this cycle.
 Applicants are encouraged to e-mail email@example.com in advance of the deadline with questions and/or a draft proposal for review.
 Proposals should be submitted via the online form: https://apsa.wufoo.com/forms/apsa-asia-workshop-alumni-grants/.

 APSA offers the following two types of grants to Asia Workshops alumni:

 Individual Research Grants: These research grants support individual Asia Workshops alumni in their research and professional development.
 Up to $1,000 is available to each fellow of the present year’s workshop.
 Funding can be used to support individuals conducting field research, or presenting at a regional academic conference, workshop or symposium relevant to their current research.
 The field research must take place in East or Southeast Asia, and preferably in coordination with a university, research institute, or scholarly association.
 Applications will be reviewed by APSA staff and approved by the Asia Steering Committee.